 - The provided solution will open the Registration dialog.
 Enter a name for the data store and click OK.

-When sharing a map image layer with an associated feature layer, all layers in the map must have the same registered enterprise geodatabase or database data source.
+When sharing a map image layer with a dependent feature layer, all layers in the map must have the same registered enterprise geodatabase or database data source.
+When sharing to ArcGIS Enterprise 10.6.1 or later, scene layers with associated feature layers can reference data in either a registered file geodatabase or enterprise geodatabase.
 Data sources can be registered before publishing through the manage registered data stores pane or by resolving this analyzer.
 For more information, see Manage registered data stores.